Mindfulness: In Nature, In Action And As A Practice

 By leveraging the natural world, mindfulness becomes more instinctive, transformative, and deeply connected to the human experience.

 While mindfulness meditation can help build your “mindfulness muscle,” you can also work on it anytime throughout your day.
-An easy way is to leverage everyday cues as reminders to stop and refocus your awareness – e.g. when stopping at a red light, brush your teeth, or start a new tasks.
-You can practice bringing curiosity and openness to routine activities like washing dishes, folding laundry, oreavenas simple as taking a few conscious breaths.
+An easy way is to leverage everyday cues as reminders to stop and refocus your awareness to the present moment.
+When was the last time you brushed your teeth and only brushed your teeth – no to do list reviews, decisions lingering in the background or ruminating over the thousands of thoughts running your mind.
+Today, try stopping at a red light and take notice your surroundings, practice a moment of gratitude or appreciation for the day – rain or sunshine as we need them both.
+Bringing curiosity and openness to routine activities like washing dishes, folding laundry, or even as simple as taking a few conscious breaths helps us ground in our bodies and works that mindfulness muscle.

 So, get outside, take a moment to breathe, immerse yourself in the natural world, and experience the profound benefits of mindfulness!